 Hazard and survival functions of the GPUD(J-S)

-The importance of our generalization lies in the possibility of creating a wide range of different hazard functions, which can be applied to various analysis about survival or reliability studies in areas such as medicine, engineering, economics, and others.
+Our generalization is important because it makes possible the creation of a wide range of different hazard functions which can be applied to various analyses about survival or reliability studies in diverse areas such as medicine, engineering, economics, and others.
 Generally, we work with a one-dimensional and continuous random variable defined in [0, ∞) unless otherwise indicated, which measures the time between events.

 The hazard function given by Jayakumar and Sankaran (2016) is,